Swimming in Lake Windermere – Everything You Need to Know

 Wildlife to Watch Out For

-Watch for blue-green algae, which forms blooms and causes skin rashes or stomach issues.
+Watch for blue-green algae, which can form blooms and cause skin rashes or stomach issues.

 In 2025, levels exceeded safe limits in parts of the lake.